nauam/Courses/docs/administration/security/authentication.md

 #### Step 2: Specify login module

-To override the default JAAS configuration file, you will need to supply the QW Control server with the proper path to the new one, and a `loginmodule.name` Java system property to identify the new login module by name.
+To override the default JAAS configuration file, you will need to supply the Rundeck server with the proper path to the new one, and a `loginmodule.name` Java system property to identify the new login module by name.

 The JAAS configuration file location is specified differently between the Executable War and the RPM/Deb.